 “That was me,” he confirmed.

 “Kudos to you, Sebastian Reynolds.”
 I remembering his name now.

 Sebastian grinned, either missing or ignoring the disdain in my voice.
 “You didn’t even need the three guesses.
 That’s what I like to call making an impression.”

 I leaned my head against the trunk of the tree.
 “Yeah, if you want people to picture you in a cheerleading skirt when they hear your name.”

 He shrugged.
 “It’s cool.
+At least they won’t think of me as ordinary.
 Call me Seb, though.
 Cheerleading skirts are acceptable, but ‘Sebastian’ is not.”

 I considered smiling, but decided against it.